-Welcome to our assemblage of 77 Tweedsmuir History volumes from our archival collection which have been digitized, one page at a time.
+Welcome to the Grey County Tweedsmuir History digitization project.
+77 Tweedsmuir History volumes from the archival collection have been digitized, one page at a time.
 The pages have been scanned by an O.C.R. engine (software which recognizes typed letters and words) to make them searchable.
 Please note that when pages are handwritten, or faded, they are only partially searchable.
 You can also search and view photographs.

 There have been more WI branches in Grey than profiled here in reference to Tweedsmuir Histories made available by the project.
 If you are interested in a branch you don't see here, see Federated Women's Institute of Ontario resource charting branches across Ontario since in 1897.
 [External link]